-You'll see the color in the scene, but the textures are really dark and the beam of light isn't visible.
+You'll see the color in the scene, but the textures are really dark.

 So you can see the texture, adjust the value in the Multiply patch at the bottom of the graph.
 Change it to -0.1.
 Then, change the value in the Swizzle patch to xy.

 Let's adjust the brightness now.
 Do this by changing the input value in the Multiply patch that sits between the Texture Transform and Add patches to 1.5.

 Change the value in the Add patch connected to it to 0.5.
 The Add patch lifts the black levels of the light leak texture, so when it'is multiplied over the camera texture, it doesn't darken it too much.

 Next let's flip the custom texture over adjust the rotation and scale of the texture in the 2D Transform Pack:

 And there we have it - you've used visual shaders to combine and distort the camera texture and a custom texture, creating the appearance of a beam of light: